Macrometacorp/docs/docs/cep/query-guide/functions/str/charAt.md

     charAt("gdn", 1)

-In this case, the functiion returns the character that exists at index 1.
+In this case, the function returns the character that exists at index 1.
 Hence, it returns `S`.